Royal-lobster/Portfolio-v3/src/content/posts/share-email-templates-in-style-mailspread.md

 title: Share Email Templates in style with Mailspread
 description: Check out how i made a tiny web application that lets you to share email templates in style
 pubDate: Jul 08 2022
-heroImage: null
+coverImage: ../../assets/mailspread-cover.png
 ---

 # 🧘🏻‍♂️Quick introduction
 [Mailspread](https://mailspread.netlify.app/) is a email template sharing application that lets creators to create email templates and share it with their users.
 And yes its yet an other mailto generator but with powers !

 This tool is so simple that it has only 2 pages.
 One for creating the templates (create page) and other for people to use those templates (send page).
 Hang on while I explain what it does and then lets go to the part where you can read how I did it !